PacktPublishing/The-Deep-Learning-Architect-Handbook/README.md

 ## Get to Know the Author
 **Ee Kin Chin**
-is a senior deep learning engineer at DataRobot.
+Ee Kin Chin is a senior deep learning engineer at DataRobot.
 He led teams to develop advanced AI tools used by numerous organizations from diverse industries and provided consultation on many customer AI use cases.
 Previously, he worked on deep learning (DL) computer vision projects for smart vehicles and human sensing applications at Panasonic and offered AI solutions using edge cameras at a tech solutions provider.
 He was also a DL mentor for an online course.
 Holding a Bachelor of Engineering (honors) degree in electronics, with a major in telecommunications, and a proven track record of successful application of AI, Ee Kin's expertise includes embedded applications, practical deep learning, data science, and classical machine learning.